pegdwende/fastapi-tutorial/Command.md

-unicorn -w 4 -k uvicorn.workers.UvicornWorker app.main:app --bind 0.0.0.0:8000 : use gunicorn to specify number of workers for load balancing systemctl restart fastapi : start services systemctl status fastapi : check on services
+unicorn -w 4 -k uvicorn.workers.UvicornWorker app.main:app --bind 0.0.0.0:8000 : use gunicorn to specify number of workers for load balancing systemctl restart fastapi : start services systemctl status fastapi : check on services sudo apt install nginx -y: installing nginx to handle https request and request forwarding to the our api server cd /etc/nginx/sites-available : got to that directory, edit the default file, on the location and add the configue on the nginx file systemctl restart nginx go to namecheap create domain, after set up look at video to configure website to domain go to this site to enable ssl: https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal sudo ufw allow http: configure firewall to allow http sudo ufw allow https: configure firewall to all https sudo ufw allow ssh: configure firewall to allow ssh sudo ufw allow 5432: configure to allow postgres traffic | not recomended sudo ufw delete allow http: delete a rule